Using Search Filters

 Apply filters to locations when importing a spreadsheet

-For example, if you had filters for "Bath Products" and "Fragrances", your spreadsheet might look like this:
+For example, if you have filters for "Bath Products" and "Fragrances", your spreadsheet might look like:

 When importing your spreadsheet in the app dashboard, on the Identify Columns step, be sure the columns in your file are set to import to the relevant filters in Stockist: